pranjalworm/pdf-generator/README.md

 # pdf-generator
-Generates PDF from given HTML template with customisation options.
+A NodeJS server which generates PDF from given HTML template with customisation options.